team10nb/PublicFiles/Minutes/7_1022_是_CSLTYMHYN_A.md

     a preview version of it has been developed and detailed content will be added in few days

-  - Yiming has sent you a email with a minute file attatched, and we have received several files from you
+  - Yiming has sent you an email with a minute file attatched, and we have received several files from you

   - we've discussed about the target group.